SoftwareHeritage/swh-charts/swh-backends/Readme.md

   --values values/minikube.yaml
 ```

-Note: The secrets for the loader to access amqp need to be installed manually
+Note: If the swh components are not deployed in the same workspace as the backends, the secrets for
-for now.
+      the loader to access amqp need to be installed manually.

 ```
 $ cat secrets.yaml